-Located on State Highway 99, in the San Joaquin Valley, the City of Madera has a 2013 population of approximately 63,040 and covers about 15.8 square miles.
-The City's existing sewer system is comprised of a network of approximately 130 miles of sewer pipelines ranging from 6 to 48 inches in diameter.
-The wastewater conveyed by the sewer system to the City's Wastewater Treatment Plant (WWTP), which is located west of town at the intersection of Avenue 13 and Road 21 1⁄2.
+The City of Madera's 2018 population was estimated at 66,419 and covers about 15.8 square miles along the State Route 99 corridor, in the San Joaquin Valley,.
+The City's existing sewer system is comprised of a network of approximately 173 miles of sewer pipelines ranging from 6 to 48 inches in diameter.
+The wastewater is conveyed by the sewer collection system to the City's Wastewater Treatment Plant (WWTP), which is located west of town at the intersection of Avenue 13 and Road 21 1⁄2.
 The City also conveys and treats wastewater flows from two areas outside of the City's limits: Madera County Service Area No. 3 (Parksdale), and the southern portion of the Parkwood area.